 Financial support is awarded based on several factors, which include academic merit, the teaching needs of the department and also the availability of funds.
-Eligible first year graduate students are awarded a Teaching Assistantship (T.A.) for the first two semesters.
+Eligible first year graduate students are awarded a Teaching Assistantship (TA) for the first two semesters.
 This assistantship includes a Stipend (pay) and a Graduate Assistant Differential (GAD), which is that portion of the tuition and fees paid by the university for the student.
 The remainder of the tuition and fees paid by the student every semester and summer session is termed the Graduate Fee.
-In certain instances, first year students may be awarded a Research Assistantship (R.A.), or a combined R.A./T.A..
+In certain instances, first year students may be awarded a Research Assistantship (RA), or a combined RA/TA.
 In both cases, the assistantship includes the stipend and GAD.
-After the two semesters, most students will be placed on a R.A. or on a research stipend (which does not include a GAD).
+After the two semesters, most students will be placed on a RA or on a research stipend (which does not include a GAD).
 Any student receiving financial support must log into the Time Capture system to record their time each week.

-Graduate students are eligible for continued financial support provided they are: (1) enrolled fulltime; (2) in good academic standing, i.e., not on probation; (3) making satisfactory progress towards their degree based on their research and work ethic; and (4) the availability of funds.
+Graduate students are eligible for continued financial support provided they are: (1) enrolled fulltime; (2) in good academic standing, i.e., not on probation; (3) making satisfactory progress towards their degree based on their research and work ethic; (4) the availability of funds and (5) satisfactory performance documented on annual evaluation per Graduate School Policy and Procedures.
 If a student changes his/her subject area after support has been extended, support eligibility will be reviewed and may be terminated.